What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Lone female travellers are fairly common.
 Be careful at night and in bars where drink drugging have occurred (Ko Phan Ngan has the current reputation).

-• Papa New Guinea: where the Banana Pancake Trail crowds really thin out, a great alternative destination, but difficult to get around.
+• Papa New Guinea: Warning: tricky transportWhere the Banana Pancake Trail crowds really thin out, a great alternative destination, but difficult to get around.
 Port Moresby has a bad reputation and is not inviting.
-No onward overland transport to Australia
+No onward overland transport to Australia.

-One of the best sources of planning information in Asia is Trailblazer's 'Asia Overland', although the Cambodia chapter is very out-of-date.
+[book]One of the best sources of planning information on Asia is Trailblazer's 'Asia Overland', although the Cambodia/Burma chapter is very out-of-date.
 However there is a new version of this book out that focuses just on South East Asia.
 It is a fantastic guide made up of hand-drawn maps packed with great information.
-It's called South-East Asia: A Graphical Guide and is by the same author as Asia Overland - Mark Elliott.
+It's called South-East Asia: A Graphical Guide and is by the same author as Asia Overland - Mark Elliott, however it is now also out of print, but check Amazon and similar as second-hand copies do float around.

-For a full list of planning guides, recommended guide books and reading material, please click here.
+[i] For a full list of planning guides, recommended guide books and reading material, please click here.

 Remember, this is only a take (an overview if you will); very few get the chance to see every inch of every country or have the time to get everyone's opinion (you are welcome and encouraged to mail in yours).
 Please, please if you have been anywhere recently send your comments to contribute and help keep all information fresh for future travellers.
 Or if you are about to head off remember this site when you return and put a few lines in an e-mail to let us know if things have changed.